Independent Travel Training

 On completion of the programme, participants should be able to travel independently to local and more widespread landmarks, work, day centres, work experience, school/college and back home.

 The ITT programme and resources are provided free to schools, colleges and other providers in Nottinghamshire.
 It can fit into the curriculum in:

 - specific 'take out' lessons for students who are vulnerable or with learning difficulties

 - nurture groups

 Everyone can benefit from the programme, but especially students with learning difficulties and others of a nervous nature.
 Where a school/college is taking part, letters and information leaflets will be sent home to parents.

 The programme is regarded as a 'Category A' visit in terms of risk assessment, which is a 'run of the mill' outing.
 This puts it in the same category as an outing to the library to access resources there or to the local church to do a history project.

 Our ITT staff will contact schools and colleges and develop training resource packs for each specific establishment.
+If we haven’t contacted you, please get in touch with us using the information at the bottom of the page.
 Our travel training staff will then: